linux156/starter-academic/content/event/jkl2104/index.md

 location: online

 summary: ""
 abstract: "The measures which define an $L^2$ bounded $n$-dimensional Riesz transform have been intensely studied in the last 50 years.
-Especially in the case of $n$-AD-regular measures (that is, measures that are "quantitatively $n$-dimensional") the situation is very well understood by now.
+Especially in the case of $n$-AD-regular measures (that is, measures that are quantitatively $n$-dimensional) the situation is very well understood by now.
 In this talk I will describe how some of the recent advances in the field can be pushed beyond the AD-regular setting.
 Based on joint work with Xavier Tolsa."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-05-03T14:15:00Z"